Learning on the job

 If you’re a high school student interested in STEM, why not consider an internship at PNNL?
 During this summer apprenticeship, students work with a scientist-mentor in a specific research area for 10 weeks.
 Students participate in educational and leadership development activities involving laboratory demonstrations, field trips, and communications, and career awareness workshops.

-Key Dates: Student Research Apprenticeship Program positions are posted on the PNNL careers page as they become available.
-Be sure to check the job site often.
-Read individual job postings carefully for specific closing dates.
+Student Research Apprenticeship Program positions are posted on the PNNL careers page as they become available.
 Apprenticeships take place between June and August.
 To learn more about our Student Research Apprenticeship opportunities and/or to apply, visit the PNNL careers page.

 - be currently enrolled in a public or private school and interested in pursuing a career in STEM or related field

 - be at least 16 years of age at the time the internship begins

 - be a sophomore, junior, or senior at the time of application

 - have a cumulative GPA of 3.0 or higher (from 9th grade to current standing)